An Introduction to IBM IMS OTMA

 All information in this article is provided to you “as is” and represents the views of the authors.
 TechChannel cannot guarantee or imply absolute reliability, serviceability or function of the information herein.

-Subhasish Sarkar (SS) is an IBM Z Champion and a Senior SQA engineer at BMC software.
+Subhasish Sarkar (SS) is an IBM Z Champion and a senior product manager (IMS Product Management) at BMC Software.